vaadin/intellij-plugin/README.md

 While initially focused on enhancing undo functionality, the plugin is designed for future expansion with additional features to streamline your Vaadin development workflow.

 Available at https://plugins.jetbrains.com/plugin/23758-vaadin

+Thanks to https://github.com/gejun123456/HotSwapHelper for inspiration and ideas on the Hotswap Agent integration.